dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_git_sh/Readme.md

 ## Prerequisites

 The app must have network access to the hostname where the git repository is located.
-In this example `access.network` is set to:
+In this example, `access.network` is set to:
 ```json
 "access": {
   "network": ["github.com"]